Lake Erie: Ferryboats

-Ferryboats operate in numerous places: such as the passenger-only Jet Express Ferry from Sandusky and Port Clinton to Put-in-Bay and Kelly's Island.
-The Miller Ferry from Catawba Island to Put-In-Bay and Middle Bass Island, the Kellys Island ferry from Marblehead to Kellys Island, and the Owen Sound Transportation Company from Leamington or Kingsville to Pelee Island and Sandusky.
+Ferryboats operate in numerous places: such as the passenger-only Jet Express from Port Clinton and Sandusky to Put-in-Bay, Kelleys Island and Cedar Point.
+The Miller Ferry from Catawba Island to Put-in-Bay and Middle Bass Island, the Kelleys Island Ferry from Marblehead to Kelleys Island, and the Owen Sound Transportation Company ferries from Leamington or Kingsville to Pelee Island and Sandusky.

 However, plans to operate a ferryboat between the U.S. port of Erie and the Ontario port of Port Dover ran into a slew of political problems, including security restrictions on both sides as well as additional fees required to hire border inspectors.
 The project was abandoned.

 The Great Lakes Circle Tour is a designated scenic road system connecting all of the Great Lakes and the Saint Lawrence River.
 Drivers can cross from the United States to the Canadian town of Fort Erie by going over the Peace Bridge.